hw538/cfDNAPro/README.md

 ## Highlights

 cfDNAPro is under active development, its internal quality control steps ensures accurate calculation of fragment lengths.
 More feature extraction utilities will be added.
+For issues, or feature requests, raise an issue or email me: haichao.wang@cruk.cam.ac.uk

 ## News